vyasaarsh/forexcurrency/README.md

 ## How It Works

 1. **Real-Time Data**:
-   Fetches live forex data for various currency pairs and displays it in a table with key metrics and mini charts.
+   Fetches live forex data for various currency pairs and displays it in a table with key metrics.

 2. **Historical Data**:
-   Retrieves data for different intervals (1s, 1m, 1h) and presents it in separate tables and visualizations.
+   Retrieves data for different intervals (1s, 1m, 1h) and presents it in separate visualizations.

 3. **Interactive Graphs**:
    Enables users to interact with dropdowns to select time ranges and customize their analysis.